 A minimal product is not synonymous with a half-baked or buggy product.
-If you’ve followed a customer development process, your MVP should address the top 3 problems identified by customers as being important and it should do it well.
+If you’ve followed a customer development process, your MVP should address the top 3 problems identified by customers as important and should do it well.
 80% of your efforts should be going towards ensuring that by improving existing features versus cranking out new ones.

 Steve Blank bakes price exploration right into the initial customer interviews.
 Price, like everything else, is built on a set of hypotheses that needs to be tested early.
 Steve makes you phrase the pricing question by first asking potential customers if they’d use the service for free.
 This is to gauge if the product’s value proposition is compelling at all.
 You then ask if they’d use the service for $X/yr.
-How do you come up X?
-You can simply roll the dice and adjust along the way, or use Neil Davidson’s excellent guide to software pricing to start with a more educated guess.
+How do you come up with X?
+You can roll the dice and adjust along the way or use Neil Davidson’s excellent guide to software pricing to start with a more educated guess.
 Once your MVP is built, Steve asks you to sell it to your early customers.
 There is no clearer customer validation than a sale.

 Sean Ellis, on the other hand, argues that achieving initial user gratification (product/market fit) is the first thing that matters and suggests keeping price out of the equation so as not to create unnecessary friction:

 “I think that it is easier to evolve toward product/market fit without a business model in place (users are free to try everything without worrying about price).
 As soon as you have enough users saying they would be very disappointed without your product, then it is critical to quickly implement a business model.
 And it will be much easier to map the business model to user perceived value.”